verekia/network-only-minimal-pwa/README.md

 **SO**, from now on, I won't try to do any smart fine-tuning of my files, and will only return some offline HTML fallback in order to pass the requirements for the home screen install.
 And let's also `skipWaiting` while we're at it, to update the Service Worker as soon as possible.

 So there you go, here is my setup for a headache-free Network-Only Minimal PWA.
-You can [try it online and offline here](https://network-only-minimal-pwa.verekia.now.sh).

 ## Files